Last Updated on21 minutes to read

 - Make sure that your customers can find your referral program seamlessly on your app.

 - Time on apps accounts for 89% of media time spent on mobile.

-- Like any referral program, your referral app must quickly tell your advocates what you want them to do (refer) and what’s in it for them (incentives).
+- Like any referral program, your referral app must quickly tell your advocates what you want them to do (refer) and what’s in it for them (extrinsic and intrinsic rewards).

 - Use a concise, compelling call-to-action.

-- Explain your referral program structure in as few words as possible.
+- Explain your referral app structure in as few words as possible.

 - The referral process should be frictionless.
 Make it easy for customers to send emails, messages, referral codes or referral links to their friends.